 WHAT'S MORE LIKELY?

-Many workers think these events are more
+Many workers think these events are more likely than becoming disabled during their 25% careers.
+But here are the actual odds: .0000004% 1% IRS Winning Being Having Becoming Mega Millions struck by Audit Twins Disabled lightening

-IRS

-Winning Mega Millions

-Being struck by Audit lightening

-Having Becoming Twins Disabled